Valber Huerta: International career

 He represented Chile U20 at the 2013 South American Youth Football Championship and 2013 FIFA U-20 World Cup, where Chile reached the quarter-finals.

 At senior level, he has been a substitute in the friendly matches against Sweden and Denmark on 2018 and against Bolivia on 2021.
 Also, he was called up to some training microcycles by Reinaldo Rueda.

+Coaching career

+In April 2026, Huerta was appointed coach for Real Betis Academy Chile in charge of the under-15 and the under-17 levels.

+Personal life

+He is named Valber after the Brazilian footballer Válber.